TheF1rstPancake/DestinyProject/blog/content/WeaponBalancing.rst

 Otherwise, the last bins don't have enough people in them to make meaningful trends.
 The average combat rating is a **96**.

 Combat Rating Breakdown
 -------------------------
 With the pleasentries out of the way we can now start looking at weapon trends within each bin.
-This next plot will show how much each of the top 20 weapons contribute to the overall *weapon kills* of each bin.
+This next plot will show how much each of the top 20 weapons contributes to the overall *weapon kills* of each bin.

 I divded the dataset into combat rating bins, and then for each of the top 20 weapons, I divided that weapon's kills in *that bin* by the total number of weapon kills in *that bin*.
 This can show us a few things.
 First, it shows us how prominent each weapon is in a given tier.